Jesus to miss start of season after knee surgery

 Eddie Nketiah is now likely to lead Arsenal's line in those games and he captained the Gunners against Monaco as Declan Rice and Jurrien Timber made their first Emirates starts.

-Arsenal goalkeeper Aaron Ramsdale made an early save from Aleksandr Golovin before Monaco took the lead shortly after the half-hour when France midfielder Youssouf Fofana headed in Mohamed Camara's cross.
+Arsenal goalkeeper Aaron Ramsdale made an early save from Aleksandr Golovin before Monaco took the lead shortly after the half-hour mark when France midfielder Youssouf Fofana headed in Mohamed Camara's cross.

 They missed a good opportunity to double their lead soon after when Guillermo Maripan missed from close range before Arsenal's £100m summer signing Rice saw a shot blocked.